acousticrobot/FlyPaper/README.md

 		// initialize FlyPaper and set the canvas to 800 x 500 fly.init({width:800,height:500});
-		// when fly.debug is set to true, the info panel is accesible fly.debug = true;
+		// when fly.debug is set to true, the info panel is accessible fly.debug = true;

 		// All mouse events are handled within FlyPaper